BrunoHalltari/CTF-Writeups/Intrigriti-marzo2021/Readme.md

 ![Capture5](https://user-images.githubusercontent.com/59454895/112812171-15717180-907d-11eb-91a2-a6b0f9df6459.PNG)

-So in order to finish the challenge i sent my xss payload inside the notes parameter with the post request thanks to XMLHttpReques ,  to bypass the csrf token i just took the date with ``` Date.now() ``` function in js and hashandled all in md5.
+So in order to finish the challenge i made a POC where i could send my xss payload inside the notes parameter with the post request thanks to ``` XMLHttpReques ``` ,  to bypass the csrf token i just took the date with ``` Date.now() ``` function in js and hashandled all in md5.